 Below, I’m sharing the public and non-public transit option in the hopes that it will help you decide for your trip!

-1. How to get to the Algarve by Car
+1. How to Visit the Algarve by Car

 The easiest and most convenient way to get to the Algarve region is probably by driving.
 I’ve never rented a car during my travels but I came across many guests who did.
 There are a number of providers and I haven’t come across or heard of any horror stories which leads me to think it’s a fairly safe, easy, quick and convenient option.
 The journey is anywhere from 2.5-3.5 hours depending on how many stops you take.